Automating web server log storage to Object Storage

 - Estimated time: 15 minutes

-- Recommended Operating system: MacOS, Ubuntu
+- Recommended OS: MacOS, Ubuntu

 - Region: kr-central-1

-Before starting this tutorial, you need to have Access Keys and VM access key pair ready from the KakaoCloud Console.
+Before starting this tutorial, you need to have Access keys and VM access key pair ready from the KakaoCloud Console.

 Step 1.
 Set up a VM-based web service

-Follow the previous tutorial VM-based web service setup to configure a web server environment.
+Follow the previous tutorial VM-based web service to configure a web server environment.
 The resource specifications provided in that document can be adjusted as needed, except for the operating system (Ubuntu 20.04).

 Step 2.
 SSH into the web service